 Access to credit: The Canada Emergency Business Account (CEBA)

 The Canada Emergency Business Account (CEBA) provides interest-free loans of up to $60,000 (new: increased from $40,000 on Dec.
 4, 2020) to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
 This program has been implemented by banks and credit unions in collaboration with Export Development Canada.

-CEBA has been extended to March 31, 2021 (new: deadline extended on Dec.
-4, 2020).
+CEBA has been extended to June 30, 2021 (new: deadline extended for third time).
 If you have already applied for CEBA and have questions, please contact the CEBA Call Centre at 1-888-324-4201.
 Please note, in order to provider a quicker response time and improve the overall customer experience you will be asked to leave a call back number.
 An agent will return your call between Monday and Friday from 10:00 am to 9:00 pm EST and can address the following types of questions:

 - What is the status of my application?

 The CEBA Call Centre is experiencing significant call volumes.
 As a result, a return call may take more than 7 business days.

 Canadian businesses, non-profit organizations, or charities who have seen a drop in revenue due to the COVID-19 pandemic may be eligible for a subsidy to cover part of their commercial rent or property expenses, starting on September 27, 2020, until June 2021.

 This subsidy will provide payments directly to qualifying renters and property owners, without requiring the participation of landlords.